 NOTE: Be sure to include time for a general review of all topics and an exam rehearsal.
 Just improving your weak areas is often not enough to pass the CRC Exam next time.
 Your next CRC Exam will have different questions and will weigh topics differently, so you’ll want to invest some time in reviewing other topic areas.
 This also serves to improve your mastery of these topics, which will help you score better next time.

 Just like when you took the CRC Exam the first time, staying motivated is key to your success.

 When you sit for the CRC Exam, use your exam tips and preparation to conquer the CRC Exam and get one step closer to earning your CRC certification.

 What if I need to reschedule my time and/or location to take the computer-based certification examination?

 It is highly recommended that you carefully schedule your exam to avoid rescheduling or cancellation fees.
 You may change your time or location for taking the examination within the assigned testing window but are subject to test site availability.
-CRCC will charge you a transfer fee for this change.
+CRCC will charge you a fee for this change.

 If you need to cancel your scheduled appointment during the assigned testing window, you are permitted only one deferral to the next scheduled testing window.